 Easier said than done, right?
 When you listen to native English speakers, it can be hard to understand every single word that is spoken.
 They might use many words you don’t know, talk too fast or have a strong accent.

 A fantastic way to practice careful, active listening is to start using FluentU.
-FluentU has a huge collection of real world English videos, so you can hear the English that people speak every day.
+FluentU has a huge collection of real world English videos, so you can hear the spoken English that people use every day.